vercel/next.js/README.md

 Notice that to load data when the page loads, we use `getInitialProps` which is an [`async`](https://zeit.co/blog/async-and-await) static method.
 It can asynchronously fetch anything that resolves to a JavaScript plain `Object`, which populates `props`.

-For the initial page load, `getInitialProps` will execute on the server only. `getInitialProps` will only be executed on the client when navigating to a different route via the `Link` component and the `props.url`.
+For the initial page load, `getInitialProps` will execute on the server only. `getInitialProps` will only be executed on the client when navigating to a different route via the `Link` component or invoking `props.url.*` methods like `pushTo`.

 `getInitialProps` receives a context object with the following properties: